 The Heavenly Gates

 Climbing 72 stairs after the Archway of Phoenix Singing Scenery, one can reach the First Heavenly Gate.
 Seventy-two steps symbolize the 72 earthly stars in Daoism.
 Thirty-six stairs after that are the Second Heavenly Gate.
 Thirty-six stone steps symbolize 36 heavenly stars in Daoism.
 Together, the 108 stone steps symbolize that the Heavenly Gates are protected by the heavenly gods and the star spirits.
-According to Daoist Canon, the 108-star spirits are all in the Big Dipper under Xuanwu God, the god of North Heaven or Zhenwu God and the God of the True Martial Art.
+According to Daoist Canon, the 108-star spirits are all in the Big Dipper under Xuanwu God, the god of North Heaven or Zhenwu God, and the God of the True Martial Art.
 Therefore, climbing up these stairs means that one is entering the dharma gate of God Zhenwu.

 And then one can walk some distance to the Third Heavenly Gate.
 These three “Heavenly Gates” represent the three realms, that is, the realm of Precious Purity, the Realm of Lofty Purity, and the Realm of Absolute Purity, which are considered to be the highest world of the Daoist hierarchy.
 Under this is the Trayastoinisas, the 33 layers heaven realms.
 The 3 realms are respectively held by 3 gods, which are the God of Prime Origin, God of Sacred Jewel, and God of the Way of Power.
-Hence walking into the Three Heavenly Gates along all the steps with no fear of hardship in pursuit of Daoism, one is surely able to reach the ultimate realms.
+Hence walking into the Three Heavenly Gates along with all the steps with no fear of hardship in pursuit of Daoism, one is surely able to reach the ultimate realms.

-All these Three Heavenly Gates were built in the period of the 30th year of Wanli Emperor of the Ming Dynasty (1602).
+All these three Heavenly Gates were built in the period of the 30th year of Wanli Emperor of the Ming Dynasty (1602).
 The Heavenly Gates were built with architectural characteristics of a system of bracket inserting across, a precise carving of many different patterns and colorful paintings.
 The gates look towering and lofty and imposing, incarnating the architectural style of Daoist temple with quietness, peculiarity, and precipice.

 After the Three Heavenly Gates is a formal Daoist temple complex.
 On the red wall of Taihe Palace (Palace of Great Harmony) are four big Chinese characters “Ying Wu Chun Shen”.
-They were written in late Ming dynasty and indicate that “the Parrot Mountain is always permeated with strong spring atmosphere”.
+They were written in the late Ming dynasty and indicate that “the Parrot Mountain is always permeated with strong spring atmosphere”.
 This gives visitors a feeling of a warm spring season once on this spot.

 Lingxing Gate Archway

 Right inside the gate of Taihe Palace is a towering archway.
 It is an archway of traditional Chinese architecture of Ming and Qing Dynasties with a combination of three religions: Confucianism, Daoism, and Buddhism.
-The three characters “Ling Xing Men” (Lingxing Gate) on the upper part of the archway is usually found in Confucian Temple.
-This indicates that here is a place of Confucianism.
+The three characters “Ling Xing Men” (Lingxing Gate) on the upper part of the archway are usually found in Confucian Temple.
+This indicates that there is a place of Confucianism.
 Lingxing (Lattice Star) was originally known as Tiantian Star (the Field Star).
-In Han Dynasty (206 B.C. - 220 A.D.), people worshiped this star for a bumper harvest.
-In Song Dynasty (960 - 1279 A.D.), Lingxing Gate was built in Confucian Temple and became an academic star in charge of official careers of scholars.
+In the Han Dynasty (206 B.C. – 220 A.D.), people worshiped this star for a bumper harvest.
+In the Song Dynasty (960 – 1279 A.D.), Lingxing Gate was built in Confucian Temple and became an academic star in charge of the official careers of scholars.
 The practice of building a Lingxing Gate in a Daoist temple embodies the Daoist doctrine: “One who worships Heaven must worship Daoism and one who worships Daoism must worship Heaven.”

-On the archway, there is a couplet which read: “A Hundred feet high is the Heavenly Platform with Bamboo swaying in the east, a half green mountain and a half floating clouds; The three thousand world is full of Daoism with Shanggu dragons flying above, a unique jade universe and a unique shrine land”.
+On the archway, there is a couplet which read: “A Hundred feet high is the Heavenly Platform with Bamboo swaying in the east, a half green mountain and a half floating clouds; The three thousand worlds is full of Daoism with Shanggu dragons flying above, a unique jade universe and a unique shrine land”.

 The heavenly platform refers to the Phoenix Mountain top where Taihe Palace was built.
 Bamboos in the east refer to the bamboo bush in the east part of the temple.
 The first part of the couplet shows a beautiful landscape of the Golden Temple.